dbr-mylo/june-2025/docs/core-features/dashboard-navigation-spec.md

   - Templates (Template Editors and Admins only)
   - Logout

-- Breadcrumbs inside document and template editing views.
+- Breadcrumbs appear only in folder views.
+See: breadcrumbs-behavior-spec.md
 - Logo click returns to Dashboard.

 ---